techzinefair/techzinefair.github.io/_posts/2018-11-27-in-conversation-with-wren-mcdonald.md

 ***What sort of things are grounding you right now?
 What are you inspired by?***

 W: To be honest, I love the same thing I’ve always been interested in which is science fiction from the ‘80s and ‘90s.
-Comics wise, I’m really into a series called Eden: It’s an Endless World! by Hiroki Endo.
-I just started re-watching Neon Genesis Evangelion, which is a favorite of mine.
+Comics wise, I’m really into a series called *Eden: It’s an Endless World!* by Hiroki Endo.
+I just started re-watching *Neon Genesis Evangelion*, which is a favorite of mine.
 I don’t only expose myself to the older stuff.
 I still like going and seeing what’s new out there, especially when it comes to indie comics.
 I just did Comic Arts Brooklyn earlier this month and it’s so cool to walk around and see what everyone is doing and printing there and seeing how people are really pushing zinemaking.

 ***What are you looking forward to in terms of the New York Tech Zine Fair?***